Pray

 Prayer Points

-• Pray for bold and compassionate witnesses
+• Pray for open hearts

 Anchor Verse